abhishekrane/Automating_Simulation/README.md

 # Automating_Simulation

-Python Script to read multiple input files and carrying their simulation and storing the output of each simulation.
+Python Script to read multiple input files and carrying their simulation using Lammps software and storing the output of each simulation.